harveydov/bha/index.md

-# Bill and Heathers 60th Anniversary Video
+# Bill and Heathers 60th Wedding Anniversary Video
 ## Sssshhhh ....
 It’s a surprise!!

 To celebrate Bill and Heather’s 60th Wedding Anniversary, we would very much like to throw the party of all parties to celebrate this wonderful day.